bkc-tomi/todo-app/README.md

 # todo-app
-use react, redux, firebase(auth, store), written by typescript.
+use react, redux, firebase(auth, store) written by typescript.